apioo/fusio/doc/basic/get_started.rst

 * **schema**

-  Contains the available request and response schema in the JSON-Schema format:
+  Contains the available request and response schema in the TypeSchema format:

   .. code-block:: yaml